ikantamorg/frontend-template/README.md

-Frontend template starter for front-end developers workflow.
+Frontend template starter.
 ---

-The purpose of having this repository is to build a uni guideline for [@IkantamCorp](https://twitter.com/IkantamCorp) front-end developers team.
+The purpose of having this repository is to build a guideline for [@IkantamCorp](https://twitter.com/IkantamCorp) front-end developers team.
 The repository has been created by [@ElmahdiMahmoud](https://twitter.com/ElmahdiMahmoud) a front-end engineer at [@IkantamCorp](https://twitter.com/IkantamCorp).

 Packed with: